usgs/shakemap/doc_source/manual4_0/tg_installation.rst

 ShakeMap.
 Additionally, the config files sometimes change when the code is updated and so it is fairly common for errors encountered after an update to be related to changes in the configs.
-We hope that the configs will become more stable as the code matures.
+We hope that the configs will become more stable as the code matures, however it is useful to check your configuration files against those in the directory *shakemap/data* to make sure that you make any necessary changes to parameters.

+Some internationalization support is included in the making of maps with the ``mapping`` module.
+See the *products.conf* section below.

 The configuration files are discussed in the sections below.